uxph/uxph.github.io/content/blogs/a-recap-of-the-uxph-national-roadshow-cebu.md

 +++
 On August 31, 2019, UXPH (User Experience Philippines) held its first ever National Roadshow across the Philippines, starting in Cebu City.

 The Roadshow events are structured with keynote speakers in the morning followed by various workshops for UX methodologies in the afternoon.
 UXPH partnered with CebUXD, the local design organization in Cebu comprised of a diverse group of design enthusiasts and practitioners.
-They helped connect the Cebuanos who wanted to learn more about different UX topics and participate in workshops facilitated by different professionals
+They helped connect the Cebuanos who wanted to learn more about different UX topics and participate in workshops facilitated by different professionals.

 ## The Morning Talks